 Today I finally received the news ….
 I am one-year cancer-free!

 It has been a year since I was diagnosed with DCIS Breast cancer.
 No one ever forgets the initial shock when they are asked to come back for another test.
 For the past 16 years that I have been going for my mammogram, I usually leave the place feeling sore and life goes on.
 I get the results in the mail after five days and I am cleared from anything.
 But not last year.
 I did not get anything in the mail.
 Instead, I got a call to come back for another exam.

 Ironically, the day after they did my biopsy was my last day at work.
 The new job that I took in January 2020 did not work well for me.
 It was not the right fit for me.
 When you cry at a job, you know it is not the right place for you.
-The year before that, September of 2019, I lost my job of seventeen years because of a new administration that walked in and took over our agency.
+The year before that, in September of 2019, I lost my job of seventeen years because of a new administration that walked in and took over our agency.
 Then, my mother passed away in October of the same year 2019.

 My entire life fell apart in those eight months.
 The stability and the routine of my life disappeared in an instant.

 In March 2020, I had a double lumpectomy surgery two weeks apart.
-My second surgery is the during first week that it was declared a complete shutdown and only essential surgeries are allowed.
+My second surgery is during the first week when it was declared a complete shutdown and only essential surgeries are allowed.
 I was extremely fortunate and blessed that I have a wonderful compassionate surgeon who quickly decided to book me for surgery before anyone else signed up for surgery that day.
 I remember that there were only seven patients scheduled for that morning in the entire hospital.
 I was scheduled as the second patient on March 20, 2020.